Skip to Content

 INN Standards Task Force

-Staff liaison: Bia Medious, member network engagement director
+Staff liaison: Bia Medious, member network engagement director and Karen Rundlet, INN executive director

 John Adams, executive director, Montana Free Press